-We don’t need any fundamental analysis on a stock to take a trading decision but if you are interested, Amgen AMGN has been a laggard.
-Amgen’s slump had to do with the stocks slowing growth outlook combined with the ever present headwinds that the healthcare sector faces heading into an election year.
+We don’t need any fundamental analysis on a stock to take a trading decision, but if you are interested, Amgen AMGN has been a laggard.
+Amgen’s slump had to do with the stock’s slowing growth outlook and the ever-present headwinds the healthcare sector faces heading into an election year.

 However, Amgen could address its growth slump.
 That’s exactly what management did in August, causing the stock’s price to spike.
-Yet, in the past five weeks Amgen shares have cooled off, giving investors who were previously experiencing fear of missing out the trade, the chance to get into the stock at a discount to recent highs.
+Yet, in the past five weeks, Amgen shares have cooled off, giving investors who were previously experiencing fear of missing out on the trade the chance to get into the stock at a discount to recent highs.

 Where is the place where those investors can plan to buy AMGEN again?
-Well, if you look at the attached weekly chart technical analysis, the whole movement started at $178 creating a very strong weekly demand level, that’s where we can buy AMGEN inc again.
+Well, if you look at the attached weekly chart technical analysis, the whole movement started at $178, creating a very strong weekly demand level.
+That’s where we can buy AMGEN inc again.
 Will the underlying stock price retrace to that strong imbalance?
-Well, we don’t know but we are definitely interested in buying shares of AMGEN Inc stock down there.
+We don’t know, but we are interested in buying AMGEN Inc stock down there.
 Could the trade be a loss?
-Definitely, but that’s what trading is all about, rules tell us that we can go long down there at that strong imbalance on the weekly timeframe, and that’s what we will do.
-Unless the trend changes once price retraces down there.
+Definitely, but that’s what trading is all about.
+Rules tell us that we can go long down there at that strong imbalance on the weekly timeframe, and that’s what we will do unless the trend changes once the price retraces down there.

 Not only in a potential investor receiving attractive value at that demand imbalance, but they will also benefit from the company’s strong dividend.
-This share price weakness has already pushed Amgen’s dividend yield back up to the 3% range.
-Historically, Amgen announces its annual dividend increases in December.
+This share price weakness has already pushed Amgen’s dividend yield back to the 3% range.
+Historically, Amgen announced its annual dividend increases in December.
 Last year, the company raised its payment by 9.8%, from $1.32 to $1.45.
-This year, we’re expecting to see another high single digit raise.
-Looking at the forward guidance and the company’s recent payout ratios, it’s believed an 6.8% increase to $1.55/share makes sense.
+This year, we’re expecting to see another high single-digit raise.
+Looking at the forward guidance and the company’s recent payout ratios, it’s believed a 6.8% increase to $1.55/share makes sense.

-Watch AMGN video stock analysis below recorded a few weeks before this analysis, we are waiting exactly for the same thing.
+Watch the AMGN video stock analysis below, recorded a few weeks before this analysis.
+We are waiting exactly for the same thing.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just supply and demand imbalances.

-If you want to learn how to trade using our supply and demand trading strategy, join our supply and demand trading course.
+Join our supply and demand trading course if you want to learn how to trade using our supply and demand trading strategy.

 There are several ways of buying stocks.
 When trading stocks, you can buy shares of the underlying stock or use options strategies to go long or short at these specific supply and demand levels, long calls or long puts or spreads.
 You can even buy a CFD (contracts for difference) if you are in a country where it’s allowed.